xuewuyinhe/AutoOS/README.md

 # AutoOS
-AutoOS is a framework designed to optimize the Linux kernel configurations of specific OS distributions on certain hardware without human intervention using LLMs, primarily for AIoT scenarios.
+AutoOS is the first framework designed to optimize the Linux kernel configurations of specific OS distributions on certain hardware without human intervention using LLMs, primarily for AIoT scenarios.

 Our work `AutoOS: Make Your OS More Powerful by Exploiting Large Language Models` has been published at ICML 2024.
 We welcome your attention.
 The code is being organized。